 Cajun Country Louisiana, USA Travel Guide

-Cajun Country has an array of landmarks that show its rich history and unique cultural identity.
+Cajun Country has an array of attractions that show its rich history and unique cultural identity.

-From living history museums to natural wonders, these sites are a deep look into the spirit of Acadiana.
+From a look into the past museums to natural wonders, these places are a deep look into the spirit of Acadiana.

 General Tip: Check museum websites for special exhibitions or events that coincide with your visit.